giftnuss/foodsharing/docs/about-devdocs.md

 ```
 This makes the current devdocs available via `localhost:4001` in your browser.

 **It is updated at every change of the files.
-You need to send the `gitbook serve docs --port 4001` again when you save a changed file**
+You do not need to send the `gitbook serve docs --port 4001` again when you save a changed file**

 It would be nice to have a docker setup (to avoid the local `yarn` dependency).
 Please document it here if you set it up.